thegetty/quire-docs/content/guide/metadata-configuration.md

 {{< q-class "box" >}}Note that the `isbn` and `issn` identifiers used here are for the online edition specifically.
 Identifiers for other specific editions (PDF/Print, EPUB, and MOBI) can be defined separately with the appropriate `resource_link`.
 See the [*Formats, Resources & Links*](#formats-resources-links) section below for more.{{< /q-class >}}

-Lastly, Quire supports publications with multiple publishers, but at least one `publisher` should be listed with a `name`, `location` and `url` attributes.
+Lastly, Quire supports publications with multiple publishers, but at least one `publisher` should be listed with a `name`, `location`, and `url` attributes.
 In particular, this is used in the citation features as well as in search engine metadata.

 ### Contributors

 Every publication should have at least one `contributor`.
 The `contributor` item `type` can have one of three values: `primary`, `secondary`, or `project-team`.
-The `primary` contributors are those that would show up on the *Cover*, *Menu* and *Title Page* of a publication, and may include authors, editors, translators and others.
+The `primary` contributors are those who would show up on the *Cover*, *Menu* and *Title Page* of a publication, and may include authors, editors, translators and others.
 Contributors should, at a minimum, be listed with a `first_name` and `last_name` (or alternately just a `full_name`).

 An optional `contributor_as_it_appears` value allows for more fine-grained control in the way contributors are listed.
 It could be, for example, something like "Edited by Rose Valland and Denis Diderot".
-Even when using `contributor_as_it_appears` though, the contributors should still also be individually listed as contributors (with a value of `primary`) for search engine legibility.
+Even when using `contributor_as_it_appears`, the contributors should still also be individually listed as contributors (with a value of `primary`) for search engine legibility.

 The editors, designers and developers and others who worked on the title may be listed as contributors with the `project-team` value.
 This information is usually then listed on the *About* and *Copyright* pages of the publication.